arturs-lab/mintz80_main_pcb/README.md

 Big THANKS to PCBWay for sponsoring this project by building Rev5 board for me!
 PCB for this design can be purchased from PCBWay [here](https://www.pcbway.com/project/shareproject/MintZ80_r5_ffefebef.html).
 This board can be used standalone or with its [daughterboard](https://github.com/arturs-lab/mintz80_cf_pcb) which provides CF Card slot, YMZ384 sound chip, configuration switch and some other convenience features.

-Currently, a[monitor](https://github.com/arturs-lab/mintz80_monitor) and [Altair 9K Basic](https://github.com/arturs-lab/mintz80_basic8k) are available for this board.
+Currently, a [monitor](https://github.com/arturs-lab/mintz80_monitor), [Very Tiny Language](https://github.com/arturs-lab/vtl) and [Altair 9K Basic](https://github.com/arturs-lab/mintz80_basic8k) are available for this board.
 Eventually CP/M will also be available.

 # Configuration
 CPU clock can be drivven from several sources depending on jumper configuration